-- We have equipped our rig with solar and lithium batteries so when we go out west especially, I use Campendium to search for FREE camping sites.
+- We have equipped our rig with solar and lithium batteries, so when we go out west, I use Campendium to search for FREE camping sites.
 You will find coordinates and explanations about how easy or hard it is to find and/or get into the site based upon those who have done it themselves.
-It gives me comfort to know that someone with my size rig and towing vehicle is able to get into a site without damaging their rig.
+It gives me comfort to know that someone with my size rig and tow vehicle can get into a site without damaging their rig.

-- Since we need good to excellent cell service to work remotely, I find the reviews helpful here because they really go into detail about the speeds available in certain locations especially when dry camping since these locations are usually more remote.
+- Since we need good to excellent cell service to work remotely, I find the reviews helpful here because they really detail the speeds available in certain locations, especially when dry camping since these locations are usually more remote.

 Start Planning Your Next Adventure NOW

 I know it’s crazy times out there right now.
-A great way to spend the abundance of time at home is to start dreaming of the possibilities.
-These tools can help you get started so you can turn those dreams into realities when the time is right!
+A great way to spend an abundance of time at home is to start dreaming of the possibilities.
+These tools can help you get started, so you can turn those dreams into realities when the time is right!

-*Credit: Photo courtesy of THOR Industries, Inc. We partnered with THOR to tell our story of why we took the leap to live full-time in our RV, traveling the country.
+*Credit: Photo courtesy of THOR Industries, Inc. We partnered with THOR to tell our story of why we leaped to live full-time in our RV, traveling the country.
 We traded our dream home for our dream life and haven’t looked back.
 To read our story and view a stunning video of our time in Banff National Park, click here. #thorpartner